SalmaDammak/LungSqCCContentPrediction/README.md

 ## 1. Images
 - Download [list of slides](</1_Images/ListOfSlidesBySet.csv>) from the [GDC](https://portal.gdc.cancer.gov/).
-- Import all slides into QuPath 0.3.2.
+- Create a QuPath 0.3.2. project and import all slides into it.
 - In QuPath click "View > Show Grid", then go to "View > Set Grid Spacing" and set spacing to 1,260 for both, and click "Use microns".
 - Create contours in QuPath at 12.5 tp 20x with the brush tool, naming the classes with the exact spelling in quotes:
 	- **'Central'**: draw two 1260 x 1260 squares in the central region of the tumour,